 Our young people have a range of abilities and needs (as we all do!).
 Along with their strengths, they may have a specific or comorbid disability such as ADHD, Tourette Syndrome, Asperger Syndrome/Autism, Dyslexia, Dysgraphia and/or Anxiety including OCD.
 They may also be highly gifted with any of the above diagnoses (together defined as “2e: Twice Exceptional”).
 Empathy and understanding are a good starting point to working with our young people (and one another), drilling deeper into the nature of lagging skills and the cause(s) of problem situations so that they may be solved durably!

 We feature clinical and educational professionals as facilitators.
-Our Community Support Group format is an Open Forum that may include video training modules created by Dr. Greene to further develop the abilities of those who attend our meetings to utilize the CPS approach.
+Our Community Support Group format is an Open Forum that may include video training modules created by Dr. Greene to guide those attending our meetings in improved usage of the CPS approach.
 Learn how to identify and resolve unsolved problems and recognize and improve lagging skills that interfere with academic performance, social relationships, or general life functioning.
-Participants may connect with one another through open discussion and receive resource information and support to help guide their specific needs whether it be in the home or school setting.
+Participants may connect with one another through open discussion and receive resource information and support towards specific concerns whether it be in the home or school setting.

-Between meetings, be sure to check out the Respecting, Responding To and Working With Our Long Island Kids, a resource page specifically created for Community Support Group members and the local Long Island Community to learn more about CPS!
+Between meetings, be sure to check out the Respecting, Responding To and Working With Our Long Island Kids, a resource page specifically created for Community Support Group members and the local Long Island Community to further the learning and stay connected!

-We welcome you to become part of a network of students, parents and professionals who understand that “children do well if they can” and play a role in building a collaborative community!
+We welcome you to become part of a network of those who understand that “children do well if they can” and play a role in building a collaborative community!